ShareIt-project/DataChannel-polyfill/README.md

 Future work
 -----------
-* Remove the PeerConnection._datachannel attribute because it's outside the standard and allow to do the registration on client code (yes, uncroyable but doesn't works... :-( )

 * Work using SSL (a problem with the certificates?)

 * Detect and allow the coexistence of native and polyfill implementations on the